fpiwowarczyk/watchdogGO/README.md

 # watchdogGO
-Watchdog written in golang, using dynamodb and sns AWS services.
+Watchdog for linux services written in golang.
+Using AWS DynamoDB to get settings and SNS to send alerts

 # Setup